N-essuno/DaLA/README.md

   - `TEST_PROPORTION`
   - Validation set will be the remaining proportion.
   - If set to `False`, the dataset will be split according to original ScaLA proportions from EuroEval.
+  - For DaLA Medium and DaLA Large, the proportions used (train, test) are respectively (0.6, 0.35) and (0.8, 0.15).
 - `DATASET_ID`: The id of the Hugging Face dataset to be created.
 This will be used to upload the dataset to the Hugging Face Hub.
   - Note: for the dataset to be uploaded, you need to have a Hugging Face account and be logged in.
 You can log in using the `huggingface-cli login` command.